-Leafy asters can grow over 50 centimetres tall in a good spot.
+Leafy asters can grow over 50 centimetres tall.
 They have long, oval-shaped leaves with pointed ends, which wrap around the reddish brown stems at their base.
-The flowers can be many different shades of purple, with yellow centers, and they have many thin petals.
+The flowers can be many different shades of purple with yellow centres.
+They have many thin petals.

 RANGE & HABITAT